Extreme Value Theory with Spectral Techniques: application to a simple attractor: A simple example: the generalized baker's map

 The strong stable norm is defined as:

 We then need to define the strong unstable norm which allows us to compare expectations along different stable manifolds.
-For completeness sake we now give such a definition, even if we will not use it for the next considerations.
-Following the suggestion of the footnote 6 in \cite{DDMM}, we define the strong unstable norm of $f$ as
+If $W_1$ is a subset of the stable manifold $W_s$ we could parameterize it as $( s_{W_1}, t)$ where $s_{W_1}$ is the common ordinate of the points in $W_1$ and $t\in [a_1,b_1]\subset [0,1].$ If $W_2$ is a subset of another stable manifold, parametrized as $(s_{W_2}, t)$ with $t\in[a_2,b_2],$ we pose